Abhisheksati1/xstreamlit-/docker-example/README.md

 If the app uses additional backend API routes, those should be added to the `@backend_routes` path matcher to ensure they are forwarded to the backend.

-## Build Dotserve Production Service
+## Build Dotreact Production Service

 During build, set `DOMAIN` environment variable to the domain where the app will be hosted!
 (Do not include http or https, it will always use https)